jazzband/django-polymorphic/DOCS.rst

 Manager Inheritance / Propagation
 ---------------------------------

-Polymorphic models unconditionally propagate (or inherit) all managers from their base models, as long as these are polymorphic.
+Polymorphic models unconditionally propagate/inherit all managers from their base models, as long as these are polymorphic.
 This means that all managers inherited from polymorphic base models work just the same as if they were defined in the new model.